gcairone/carparking/README.md

 ![Simulation Screenshot](interface.png)

-An C++ application with Qt graphical interface to train and simulate autonomous car parking using **Q-learning**.
+An C++ project with Qt graphical interface to train and simulate autonomous car parking using **Q-learning**.
 Developed entirely in C++ from scratch, including physics, learning, and UI.
 This project is part of the [*Neural Networks and Deep Learning*](http://retis.sssup.it/~giorgio/courses/neural/nn.html) course by **Prof. G. C. Buttazzo**